maxjeon97/maxjeon97/README.md

 ## More About Me 👨‍🦱

-🔭 I’m currently working on building WhatCouldThisBe, a AI chat application built in Next.js that allows users to receive initial analyses and guidance about any worrying health symptoms they may be experiencing
+🔭 I’m currently working on building SymptomSage, a AI chat application built in Next.js that allows users to receive initial analyses and guidance about any worrying health symptoms they may be experiencing

 🌱 I’m currently learning Java to enhance my ability to flexibly fit into a wider variety of software roles